Psalm 133 – The Blessed Unity of God’s People

 i.
 There is some debate whether the edge of his garments refers to the collar (as Maclaren and others say) or to the bottom hem of his priestly robes.
 Either way, it was an impressive flow of oil.

 ii.
-Boice commented on the New International Version translation of verse 2 (…running down on the beard, running down on Aaron’s beard, down on the collar of his robe): “In verse 2 the threefold repetition ‘running down,’ ‘running down,’ and ‘down’ – the Hebrew uses the same verb each time – emphasizes that the blessing of Aaron’s anointing was from above himself, that is, from God.”
+Boice commented on the New International Version translation of Psalm 133:2 (…running down on the beard, running down on Aaron’s beard, down on the collar of his robe): “In verse 2 the threefold repetition ‘running down,’ ‘running down,’ and ‘down’ – the Hebrew uses the same verb each time – emphasizes that the blessing of Aaron’s anointing was from above himself, that is, from God.”
 (Boice)

 iii.
 “In short, true unity, like all good gifts, is from above; bestowed rather than contrived, a blessing far more than an achievement.”
 (Kidner)